palera1n/palera1n/COMMONISSUES.md

 **Note**: Some tweaks (e.g. Watusi) are known to not work with this method.

 ## Loader app not appearing
-restorerootfs and rejailbreak with `--restorerootfs` at the end of your previous command.
+[restorerootfs](https://ios.cfw.guide/removing-palera1n/) and rejailbreak.
 If neither of these help, make sure you're waiting enough time (15-30 seconds).
 On iPads, the loader may not show up.
 You can try to open it using [this shortcut](https://www.icloud.com/shortcuts/8cd5f489c8854ee0ab9ee38f2e62f87d).
-If other apps don’t appear along side the loader, try installing TrollHelper from [Havoc](https://havoc.app), and install TrollStore.
+If other apps don’t appear alongside the loader, try installing TrollHelper from [Havoc](https://havoc.app), and install TrollStore.

 ## Your local changes would be overwritten by checkout
 Run the following commands, and then try again: